AtomicSmash/getImage/README.md

 This helper function allows you call "getImage()" and it either pulls the default featured image or even an image from a ACF custom field.
 It will even load a placeholder image if it can't find anything set.

+##Installation

+1. Grab both getImage.php and imageResize and add to your theme.
+2. Add an include from your theme's functions.php file.
+3. Start using getImage() within your templates.

 ##How to use

 ###echo getImage($imageSize,$classes,$imageArray)